San Juan Bautista, Paraguay

 San Juan Bautista ([saŋ ˈxwam bawˈtista]), capital of the Department of Misiones, Paraguay, is considered the cradle of the religious mission culture.
 The city is the seat of the Roman Catholic Diocese of San Juan Bautista de las Misiones.

 Geography

 San Juan Bautista Misiones is located 196 kilometers south of Asunción.
 One can travel to the city by following the Route 1st “Mcal.
 Francisco Solano López”.

 Climate

-In summer, the maximum temperature is 42 degrees Celsius.
-The minimum temperature in winter is zero degrees Celsius.
-The annual average is 21 degrees Celsius.
+The climate is humid subtropical, with Cfa designation in Köppen climate classification.
+The maximum temperature is 32.6 C in January and 22.6 C in July.
+The minimum temperature in July is 11.4 C, while in January it is 21.4 C. The annual average temperature is 21.7 C and annual precipitation is over 1600 mm.

 Demography

 With a total area of 2,300 square kilometers, San Juan Bautista has a population of 18,441 inhabitants, 9,281 male and 9,161 female, according to projections of the General Office of Statistics, Surveys and Censuses.
 The city is the third most populated one in Misiones, after San Ignacio and Ayolas.

 History

 This city was established during the government of Carlos Antonio López, declared a small town in 1893, and in 1945 was made the capital of the department.